2018-07-20 09:00:00 CEST

 1. Otto Wagner Church aka Kirche am Steinhof

 Otto Wagner was a Viennese architect known worldwide for his take on Modernist and Art Nouveau architecture.
 His buildings are an encapsulation of the spirit of Vienna, and the Otto Wagner Church is just but one example of that.
 The roof of the church is adorned with golden tiles, carefully and deliberately placed, bearing Wagner’s signature green and gold.
 Located on the hills of the abundantly green Baumgartner Höhe, the gleaming dome, acts as a beacon, can be seen in all its glory from almost all over the city.
 It’s definitely worth the trip.
-What makes it extra doubly special is that 2018 is the 100th anniversary of Wagner's death, how about that?

 #KircheamSteinhof #OttoWagnerKirche #OttoWagnerKircheamSteinhof #OttoWagner #kirche #OttoWagnerChurch #OttoWagnerChurchonSteinhof #ChurchonSteinhof #church #StLeopold #stylemodern #modern #wien #vienna